single-spa/single-spa/docs/child-applications.md

 ### Lifecycle middleware
 Middleware that helps implement lifecycle functions for specific frameworks, libraries, and applications is available for many popular technologies.
-See [middleware docs](/docs/single-spa-ecosystem.md) for details.
+See [the ecosystem docs](/docs/single-spa-ecosystem.md) for details.

 ### load
 Although this is not a lifecycle function at all, `load` is an important part of any child application's lifecycle.
-It refers to when the code for a child application is fetched from the server and executed.
-The code for a child application is *always* lazy loaded by single-spa and will only be fetched from the server once the child application's [activity function](/docs/root-application.md#activity-function) returns a truthy value for the first time.
+If child applications are lazily loaded, this refers to when the code for a child application is fetched from the server and executed.
+This will happen once the child application's [activity function](/docs/root-application.md#activity-function) returns a truthy value for the first time.
 It is best practice to do as little as possible / nothing at all during `load`, but instead to wait until the bootstrap lifecycle function to do anything.
 If you need to do something during `load`, simply put the code into a child application's main entry point,